Skip to content

 • On insert (new ID): the patch is stored as the full document.

-• On conflict (existing ID): the provider’s JSON merge function deep-merges the patch into the stored JSON.
-Objects are recursively merged; scalars and arrays are replaced.
+• On conflict (existing ID): the provider’s JSON merge function merges the patch into the stored JSON.
+Scalars and arrays are replaced.

 • Null properties are excluded from the patch automatically.
 In C#, unset nullable properties (e.g. string?
 Email) serialize as null, which would remove the key under RFC 7396.
 The library strips these so that unset fields are preserved rather than deleted.